 “The Earth's cry for rescue from the punishing weight of the industrial system we have created is our own cry for a scale and quality of life that will free each of us to become the complete person we know we were born to be.” -Theodore Roszak

 No matter what our race or ethnicity, our species always had a kinship with a greater-than-human world.
-It is this kinship that allowed us to become and to flourish as humans, but here in the West, many of us have largely forgotten that we need nature for both our physical and psychological well-being.
+It is this kinship that allowed us to become and to flourish as humans, but many of us have largely forgotten that we need nature for both our physical and psychological well-being.

-Intensifying the ecological crisis are ethnic and class conflict, worldwide warfare, and economies that don't support people's needs.
+Connected to the ecological crisis are racial and class conflict, and economies that don't support people's physical and psychological needs.

-Underlying these afflictions are the failures of individual human development.
-Studies show that “ever since the 1930s, young people in America have reported feeling increasingly anxious and depressed," and Some researchers have documented that “Nationwide, reports estimate 43.7 million adult Americans (18.5%) have experienced a mental health condition going into 2016.
+Studies show that “ever since the 1930s, young people in America have reported feeling increasingly anxious and depressed," and some researchers have documented that “Nationwide, reports estimate 43.7 million adult Americans (18.5%) have experienced a mental health condition going into 2016.
 The previous year’s estimate was 42.5 million, meaning 1.2 million more Americans now reportedly experience some form of mental health issue.”

-In the industrialized world, social scientists and psychologists may use methodical scientific methods to try to find answers to such a concerning social trend, often failing to see that there are other ways of knowing found outside the Western worldview that may provide a more well-rounded answer.
-There has been a growing movement to explore values and principles long lost in the West that may offer an explanation and help provide a blueprint towards individual and societal healing.
+Social scientists and psychologists may use methodical scientific methods to try to find answers to such a concerning social trend, often failing to see that there are other ways of knowing found outside the conventional scientific worldview that may provide a more well-rounded answer.
+There has been a growing movement to explore values and principles long lost in many places around the world that may offer an explanation and help provide a blueprint towards individual and societal healing.